oct0xor/oct0xor.github.io/_posts/2018-02-07-ps4_registry.md

  - /user/settings/system.eap
  - /system_data/settings/system.rec

 The most important are system.dat and system.idx.
-The file format is simple: system.idx contains info about every entry with offset and system.dat contains entries data.
+The file format is simple: system.idx contains information about each entry with an offset, and system.dat contains the entry data.

 <div align="center">
     <img src ="/assets/ps4_reg_1.png"/>
 </div>

-Entries inside system.eap and system.rec are stored in obfuscated format.
+Entries inside system.eap and system.rec are stored in an obfuscated format.

 <div align="center">
     <img src ="/assets/ps4_reg_2.png"/>
 </div>

-First of all, its XOR'ed with 8 bytes, there are a lot of Null bytes, so it's easy to figure out them without reversing.
-But thats not all.
+First, it is XORed with 8 bytes.
+There are a lot of zero bytes, so the XOR key is easy to extract without reversing.
+But that's not all.
 RegID's are encrypted, entries and data are hashed.
-Besides that, RegID's for system.eap and system.rec are encrypted with different keys.
+In addition, RegID's for system.eap and system.rec are encrypted with different keys.

 <div align="center">
     <img src ="/assets/ps4_reg_3.png"/>
 </div>

 Why to obfuscate?
-Dunno.

-Folders with those files should be not easily accessible.
+I don't know.
+Folders containing these files should not be easily accessible.

-My suggestions:
+My guesses:
- - To prevent fuzzing of file format
+ - To prevent fuzzing of the file format
- - Implement new crypto and hash algorithms is the most fun thing to do at work
+ - Implementing new encryption and hashing algorithms is the most fun thing to do at work
  - This data is very sensitive

-It becomes even more fun when you find a backdoor that grants access to registry for non-system processes.
+It gets even more fun when you find a backdoor that provides registry access to non-system processes.
-For it to work RegID's should be encrypted in another fashion.
+For this to work, RegID's must be encrypted in a different way.

 <div align="center">
     <img src ="/assets/ps4_reg_4.png"/>
 </div>

-My tool allows to work with system.dat, system.idx, system.eap and system.rec.
+My tool allows you to work with system.dat, system.idx, system.eap and system.rec files.
-System.nvs is not supported because its stored in kernel like view and therefore parsing will very depend on a system version.
-However, it contains the same entries as in system.rec.
+System.nv is not supported because it is stored in a kernel-like representation and therefore its parsing will be highly dependent on the system version.
+However, it contains the same entries as system.rec.

-It does not support rebuilding, so it is not possible to add new entries yet.
+It does not support rebuilding, so adding new entries is not yet possible.

-As of 5.01 system.rec seems to contain additional layer of encryption, it's not implemented yet.
+As of version 5.01, system.rec appears to contain an additional layer of encryption, but it has not been implemented yet.

 <div align="center">
     <img src ="/assets/ps4_reg_5.png"/>